ern0/gioco-a-intervalli/doc/design.md

 ## Overview

 Description:
-- Music intervall guess game,
+- Music interval guess game,
 - written in Basic,
 - for C64/Plus4/C128 and
 - maybe other platforms.